Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-motif](https://github.com/interkosmos/fortran-motif): collection of ISO C binding interfaces to X/Motif, to create graphical user interfaces for Unix in Fortran 2008, by interkosmos.
 The library includes selected bindings to Xlib, Xt, Xm, and the XmHTML widget to render HTML 3.2 inside a Motif widget (optional).

+[fortran-simplify](https://github.com/jaiken17/fortran-simplify): module to reduce the over-sampled resolution of a [polyline](https://en.wikipedia.org/wiki/Polygonal_chain), implementing the nth_point, radial_distance, perpendicular distance, and Reumann-Witkam algorithms, by Joshua Aiken.
+This process can be useful when working with data that is noisy but usable with a significantly reduced resolution.

 [fortran_stb_image](https://github.com/lewisfish/fortran_stb_image): bindings by Lewis McMillan for [stb_image](https://github.com/nothings/stb) and stb_image_write, for reading, loading, and processing images

 [Fortran Terminal (fortty)](https://github.com/awvwgk/fortty): create colorful terminal applications in Fortran, by Sebastian Ehlert